TSTanabe/HMSS2/README.md

 Files always contain only one type of protein sequences.
 The output includes several files with reports of the written sequences and some subsets for proteins.
 Each file starts with a short summary of the given command, followed by the name of the protein whose sequences were written to the file.
 Proteins which have more than one domain previously detected by HMSSS are separately written to files and names by the all detected domains.
 Furthermore two subsets are prepared:

-  `singleton` file includes all protein sequences found only once in the whole genome.

-  `doublicate` file includes all proteins sequences found at least twice in the whole genome.

-  `report.txt` The metadata of the output sequences are presented in a report in a text file in a short summary.
-Columns of this file report the proteinID, domains, domains scores, domain coordinates in the proteins sequence, as well as the contig, gene stat and end, strand and locustag.
-If a genecluster is present the keyword , completeness of the gepattern and collinearity is also added to this list.
-The columns of this file described the following data:

-        Protein attributes:
-        proteinID get_domains domain_scores domain_coordinates
-        gene_contig gene_start gene_end gene_strand gene_locustag
-        Cluster attributes:
-        keyword completeness csb
-        Taxonomy lineage

-        Reports in a textfile a abbreviated summary of the protein information with cluster and lineage

-  `with_keyword` files contain sequences associated with a keyword.
-These files appear if several keywords are given.

 ### Dataset output without sequnces
 Information about the presence of given proteins and/or keywords in a taxon or species can be retrieved and written to tab separated files.
 This also includes iTol dataset compatible files but sequences will not be retrieved: